Our

 Interests

-Accelerator-Based, Application-Specific and Reconfigurable Architecture, Architecture For Emerging Technologies and Applications, Effects Of Circuits Or Technology On Architecture, Iot, Mobile and Embedded Architecture, Processor, Memory, and Storage Systems Architecture
+Accelerator-Based, Application-Specific and Reconfigurable Architecture, Iot, Mobile and Embedded Architecture, Processor, Memory, and Storage Systems Architecture

 Personal URL